TimGerne/MSE_Project/README.md

 # Tübingen Search Engine Project

 This project implements a domain-specific search engine focused on retrieving **English-language web content about Tübingen**.
+It is hosted at streamlit under [https://kopernikus.streamlit.app](https://kopernikus.streamlit.app)
 It supports sparse (BM25), dense (semantic), and hybrid retrieval, with optional query expansion and neural reranking.

 ---